 ³ Our mission is to support, foster and represent string and orchestral activities through advocacy, resource sharing and providing opportunities for learning and growth.

-2016 SOA International Saito Conducting Workshop
+- SOA Conducting Workshop